alces-software/symphony-directory/bin/cloud/howto.md

 * The ClusterWare SSH key does not seem to work when attempting to SSH between hosts.
 Each node will have the ClusterWare generated key in its authorised keys, but will not accept the key
 * Currently, nodes have no way of performing their `leave` script - this has to be done manually either from the directory server or from the node itself
+* There is a race condition between Bumblebee performing its configuration and Clusterware starting the customisation process.
+If Bumblebee hasn't quite finished configuring, the IPA join script will break as `/etc/hosts` hasn't yet been configured properly.
+This could be solved by editing the ClusterWare configurator systemd file to start after bumblebee-configurator

 ### AWS